Registration for the site is open again!

 A: This is a little bit more of a tough question but here we go.

 There are some planes that are very inexpensive and are great for new fliers as they are a little easier to fix and are a little more available parts for a cheaper price on those pieces.
 So to answer your questions they can start at about $50 for a plane and then up to about $1000 for some full kits.
-Honestly we recomend getting a good radio transmitter that allows you to use multiple planes, your average radio is about $150 to $250 that would be a good starting spot.
+Honestly we recommend getting a good radio transmitter that allows you to use multiple planes, your average radio is about $150 to $250 that would be a good starting spot so that you can have one controller that you are used to and also so that you don’t have to take 4 controllers around with 4 planes.
 That being said there are many kits that are sold that have a radio and all that is needed to get that particular plane in the air.

 Q: How do I join?